EffahAdode3/shipmentracking/vue-project/README.md

 Key Features
 User Authentication

-Secure login and access for staff members and clients using JWT.
+1 Secure login and access for staff members and clients .
-Shipment Tracking

-Clients can enter a tracking number to view the current status and location of their shipments.
+2 Clients can enter a tracking number to view the current status and location of their shipments.

 Admin Panel

-A dashboard for admin users to manage shipments.
+1 A dashboard for admin users to manage shipments.
-Admins can add new shipments, update details, and mark shipments as delivered.
+2 Admins can add new shipments, update details, and mark shipments as delivered.
 Notifications

-Automated email or SMS notifications to clients when there are updates on their shipments (e.g., out for delivery, delivered).
-Reporting

 Generate detailed reports on shipment statuses, delivery times, and more.
 Admins can export reports in multiple formats ( Excel) for further analysis.